To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - 38-48% of victims discover their identities were stolen within 3 months.5

 - Victims spend anywhere from 3 to 5,840 hours repairing the damage caused by having their identities stolen.
-The average time spent repairing the damage is 330 hours.5
+The average time spent repairing damage from ID theft is 330 hours.5

 - 26-32% of victims spend 4 to 6 months dealing with their case.5